Which Is True About a Spouse Term Rider?

 What are the benefits of adding a spouse term rider to a life insurance policy?

-Adding a spouse term rider to your life insurance policy can simplify coverage by protecting your spouse under a single policy and can be more cost-effective than separate insurance plans.
+Adding this rider to your life insurance policy can simplify coverage by protecting your spouse under a single policy and can be more cost-effective than separate insurance plans.
 It eliminates the need for separate policies and provides comprehensive coverage for both partners.

 Who is eligible for a spouse term rider?